 “When leaders lead by example, the organization will follow,” Okonowski says.
 “Together, we create an inclusive workplace.
 As we are competing for the best talent, an inclusive culture is a clear advantage.
 I am confident that our work with inclusion and diversity bring benefits beyond salary levels, it gives us something special to offer to our existing and potential employees.
 By creating a safe environment where everyone feels included and respected, we build competitive advantage both in terms of recruitment and retention.”

 Bias training at Tieto started out small-scale, and has been continuously growing.
 Inclusive teams bring benefits to both people and businesses.
 Inclusion boosts engagements and creates competitive advantage.
 In 2019 we initiated a bias training for people in decision-making position at Tieto.
-Inclusion – a business driver that benefits the people developed through co-creation and feedback from internal stakeholders.

 We launched the Bias training first in Sweden, making it mandatory for all people managers.
 From there, it has grown organically to become mandatory for all the leaders in the global business Product Development Services, including some other roles such as scrum masters and project leaders.
 In some sites in Sweden there have been open sessions for all employees who are interested in joining the training.
 By end of 2019, approximately 650 employees had participated the Tieto's Bias training (excluding Tieto India where our Bias training is adapted).